Generic selectors

 Whether Wolves would be able to sell out a stadium of that size regularly is another question altogether.
 Throughout the 2024/25 season, they averaged 30,635 fans at Molineux, which is 97% of their overall capacity.
 This suggests they do have the fan power to justify a move, but would that be the case if they suffered relegation?

-During their last stint outside of the top flight between 2012 and 2018, Wolves were only averaging around 21,000 fans per game at Molineux.
+With the threat of relegation a real concern, Wolves will be wary that during their last stint outside of the top flight between 2012 and 2018, they were only averaging around 21,000 fans per game at Molineux.
 This is around 66% of the overall capacity at Molineux and would be less than half in a 50-000-seater stadium.

 What has the owner said about the plans

 It is quite telling that we have heard nothing from the Wolves hierarchy about these plans for four years now.
-The latest update, in 2021, came from the club Chairman, Jeff Shi.
-He told supporters:
+The latest update from the club Chairman, Jeff Shi, came in the summer of 2025.
+He said in an interview with the Business of Sport podcast:

 Cost could be a prohibitive factor